ajensenwaud/dotsrc/README.md

 dotsrc
 ======
 Various .rc configuration files from my home directory.
-Currently contains my vim and zsh rc files with more to come.
+Currently contains my emacs, vim and zsh rc files with more to come.